-The Group is also reinforcing its commitment to regionalisation efforts with high value cross border businesses such as cards, wealth management and virtual banking.
-These initiatives allow the Group to leverage on cross-border synergies.
-It aims to strengthen its positioning in the retail and commercial banking space via its consistent branding and operating model in the markets in which the Group operates.
-The Group also aims to achieve greater sharing of best practices and collaborate on common initiatives for better economies of scale on its investment and create better shareholder value.
-The Group continues to make strategic investments in enterprise CRM, product and pricing bundle and multi-channel capabilities that it intends to roll-out to the region.
+As part of the regional set-up, Group CFS also has three Centres of Excellences to drive key regional businesses across the ASEAN markets, namely Group Wealth Management, Regional Retail SME and Regional Cards.
+The Group aims to strengthen its positioning in the retail and commercial banking space via consistent branding and a consistent operating model in the markets in which the Group operates.
+The Group also expects to continue the sharing of best practices and collaboration on common initiatives for better economies of scale and to create better shareholder value.